wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - ---
 - #### Flashcards
-- How do you set a default value for a variable in Bash?
+- How do you set a default value for a variable in Bash? #flashcard
+	- With ``
 -